Categories: Scholarships

 The application must be signed and dated.

-If your application is incomplete it may be rejected and this will delay the processing of your application.
+If your application is incomplete, it may be rejected, and this will delay the processing of your application.

-If you need more space for any section, print out an additional page containing the appropriate section, complete it and submit it with your application.
+Note that if you need more space for any section, print out an additional page containing the appropriate section, complete it and submit it with your application.

 If you want to read more about paper application, visit this link

 After filling your form, you need to pay application and biometric fees for you and any other person that will be going with you.
 You may be asked to pay in your local currency.
 Fees paid are cannot be refunded.
-Your application will be delayed or not processed if you paid the wrong amount less.
+Your application will be delayed or not processed if you paid the wrong amount.
 You will be refunded any excess payments made so you need not contact them in case you paid higher.

 How to pay the fees for your application

-To pay your fees for your application you’ll need:
+To pay your fees for your application, you’ll need:

 • a valid email address;